rkrzewski/spray-osgi/com.typesafe.config.osgi/README.md

    *   Supports HOCON files with `<pid> ( '-' <subname> )? '.conf'` instead of Java properties
    *   Uses `java.nio.file.WatchService` (available in JDK7+) instead of polling

-For each setting in the original configuration file, two entries are created in the configuration dictionary passed to ConfigurationAdmin:

-   *   `<complete entry path>` -> actual value (may be a String, Integer, Long, Double, or Boolean)
-   *   `<complete entry path>.origin` -> value origin description (a String)
+For each setting in the original configuration file, the following entries are created in the configuration dictionary passed to ConfigurationAdmin: If the value is a substitution (`${setting}`) `<complete entry path>.expr` entry is created, otherwise `<complete entry path>` is created, holding actual value (may be either a String, Integer, Long, Double, or Boolean).
+Additionally `<complete entry path>.origin` String entry is created, holding origin description (file path and line number).

-This information can be used by the target bundle to reconstruct the original `Configuration` object with fidelity.
+In order to reconstruct `Config` object inside the target `ManagedService` or component, `com.typesafe.config.osgi.ConfigRecovery` utility class is provided.
+Using it is preferable to decoding the configuration by hand, because it hides the details of encoding the configuration values in `ConfigurationAdmin` properties, and using it shields the application from possible issues should those details change in the future.

+The `Config` object recovered from `ConfigurationAdmin` properties needs to be combined with `reference.conf` settings (`akka.osgi.BundleDelegatingClassLoader` implements the correct strategy for accessing classpath resources in OSGi environment) and `resolve` needs to be invoked on the combined preferences to execute the substitutions.
+Doing this is responsibility of the user.

 ## Caveats / further work